Black box car insurance: is it right for older drivers? – Which? News

 There are no upfront fees for installing the black box to your car, but there are other charges to watch out for.
 Cancellation of your policy costs £80, while changing your car is £90.
 If you change your address, or add or remove a driver to or from your policy, you’ll pay £25.

-When you view your driving performance in an online dashboard, as well as check how many miles you have left and how many you’ve driven that month.
+You can view your driving performance in an online dashboard, as well as check how many miles you have left and how many you’ve driven that month.
 You can also see how safely you’ve driven and how many bonus miles you’ve earned.
 Live chat is also available if you have any questions.

 Admiral LittleBox

-With Admiral LittleBox, you have two options – you can have a black box installed to your car by an Admiral mechanic or you can plug in Bell’s (which is part of Admiral) Plug and Drive’ yourself by simply placing it into your cigarette holder.
+With Admiral LittleBox, you have two options – you can have a black box installed to your car by an Admiral mechanic or you can plug in Bell’s (which is part of Admiral) Plug and Drive yourself by placing it into your cigarette holder.

 Admiral claims if you drive in a ‘smooth’ way and if you avoid late night driving, your chances of getting a discount on renewal will rise.
 It factors in how you drive, the distance you drive your car, speed and the time of day you drive.
 There are no curfews, although driving after 10pm may reduce your score.